-According to this latest release, the civilian labor force is expected to grow by 6.5% over a ten-year timeframe from 150 million to just over 160 million individuals.
+According to this latest release, the civilian labor force is expected to grow by 7.4% over a ten-year timeframe from 156 million to nearly 168 million individuals.
 This statistic includes all workers over the age of 16.
-The fastest rate of growth will occur for individuals age 55 and older, which will experience a 19.8% rate of growth.
+The fastest rate of growth will occur for individuals 55 and older, which will experience a 17.9% rate of growth.
 This increase is a direct result of an aging baby boomer population.

-The above occupations are expected to grow by nearly 5.5 million jobs over this ten-year timeframe.
-The only major occupational group forecasted to decrease is Farming, Fishing, and Forestry, which is expected to decline by 5.9%.
+The above occupations are expected to grow by nearly 2.7 million jobs over this ten-year timeframe.

 This first table of information includes the ten fastest growing occupations in terms of numbers of jobs created.

 |Occupation||Thousands Of Jobs|

 |Combined food preparation and serving workers, including fast food||579.9|

 |Software developers, applications||255.4|

 |Janitors and cleaners, except maids and housekeeping cleaners||236.5|

 |General and operations managers||205.2|